 The Importance of Talking About End-of-Life Care

-South Shore Health System and Linden Ponds are hosting two free community screenings of the documentary “Being Mortal” on October 26 and November 14.
-We sat down with Peggy O’Neil Files, manager of Pastoral Care Services at South Shore Hospital to find out why it is so important for people to talk with their family about quality of life at the end of life.
+South Shore Health and Linden Ponds are hosting two free community screenings of the documentary “Being Mortal” on October 26 and November 14.
+We sat down with Peggy O’Neil Files, manager of Pastoral Care Services at South Shore Health to find out why it is so important for people to talk with their family about quality of life at the end of life.

 Q: As a hospital-based chaplain, what do you see in your work that makes you feel it is so important to talk about how we want to die?

 I often see families in crisis struggling when a family member is unable to speak for themselves and a health care proxy or other family member is called on to make important health care decisions.
 It’s very sad when the proxy or family member tells me they have no idea what their loved one would want.
 You feel for that person who is experiencing such helplessness and anxiety.
 The lack of clear direction around health care decisions can cause family tension and division, even in the most loving families.
 That’s why it’s so important for all of us to have that conversation with our loved ones.